JayeshPillai/manhole-website/index.md

 <a name="aboutinfo"></a>
 # THE EXPERIENCE

->“Amitabh, a young law graduate, is compelled by the exigencies of poor economic life and marginalized caste-identity to enter the occupation of manual scavenging.
-Despite his experience solely with the smaller manholes, Amitabh, for some extra money, decides to get inside a large unsafe sewer.”
+>“Compelled by the exigencies of poor economic life and caste identity, Amitabh, a young law graduate, becomes a manual scavenger.
+One day, to earn some extra money to support his family, he decides to get inside a large unsafe sewer to clear a blockage.
+He neither has protective gear, nor the accompanying engineer to check for poisonous gases.
+Will Amitabh come out safely?”

 <figure class="align-left" style="width:100%; max-width:400px;">